-- Referrals to receive on or off campus counseling services - Extensions of deadlines, rescheduling of exams, and other course-related adjustments - Change in class schedule, including transferring course sections or course withdrawal - Change in work schedule or job assignment (e.g. work study) - Campus escort services - Changes to academic, housing, dining, extracurricular or any other activity, and transportation when applicable, regardless of whether there is or is not a comparable alternative. - Increased security and monitoring of certain areas of the HINU campus - Leave of absence or granted an Incomplete for the semester. - Imposition of a "no contact order" and/or honoring a court-issued order of protection - Transportation for non-life-threatening medical care
+- Referrals to receive on or off campus counseling services, - Extensions of deadlines, rescheduling of exams, and other course-related adjustments, as agreed upon by faculty and student, - Change in class schedule, including transferring course sections or course withdrawal, - Change in work schedule or job assignment (e.g. work study), - On-campus escort services, - Changes to academic, housing, dining, extracurricular or any other activity, and transportation when applicable, regardless of whether there is or is not a comparable alternative, - Increased security and monitoring of certain areas of the HINU campus, - Extended absence or granted an Incomplete for the semester, as agreed upon by faculty and student, - Imposition of a "no contact order" and/or honoring a court-issued order of protection, and - Transportation for non-life-threatening medical care.

-HINU will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of HINU to provide the supportive measures
+HINU will maintain as confidential any supportive measures provided to the affected parties, to the extent that maintaining such confidentiality would not impair the ability of HINU to provide the supportive measures.
+HINU will not be responsible for expenses associated with medical care.